Calhoun County Courthouse (Illinois): History

 Hardin County was formed in January 1825 out of the southern portion of Pike County; its first county seat was Coles Grove, which was soon renamed "Gilead".
 The county initially erected a log building, but it was small enough that officials had to rent privately owned buildings nearby.
 A permanent courthouse was constructed between 1830 and 1832 at a cost of $1,600; it was a square building, 30 ft on each side, and two stories tall.
 Some county offices remained in other buildings, which enabled their records to survive an 1847 fire that destroyed the courthouse.
 The county commissioners took the opportunity to move the seat, choosing Hamburg as a temporary location and appointing an election to choose a permanent seat.
 While Hamburg was the seat, the county operated out of a residence.
 Later in 1847, the election was held, resulting in more votes for Childs' Landing than for Gilead and Hamburg combined.

 Hardin's first settler was William Terry, who arrived in an unrecorded year.
 The site was known as "Terry's Landing" until 1835, when Benjamin Childs purchased the site, and it became "Childs' Landing".
-As late as 1847, it remained an unimportant location, but Benjamin Childs offered to donate land for a town and bricks for a courthouse were the seat moved to his landing.
+As late as 1847, it remained an unimportant location, but Benjamin Childs offered to donate: (a) land for a town, and (b) bricks for a courthouse, on condition that the seat be moved to his landing.
 The new town was platted late in the year and named for the recently deceased John J. Hardin.
 Its courthouse was completed in September 1848 at a price of $1,199, which was financed by the sale of Childs' donated land; the dimensions were 30 by 36 ft, and like the Gilead courthouse, it was a two-story brick building.
 Three windows pierced each side, with two windows and two doors on the gabled front end.